2026 LEAP into Advocacy Hybrid Summit

 *All times are Central Standard Time.

-WEDNESDAY, JUNE 24, 2026 | Welcome Networking Reception
+WEDNESDAY, JUNE 24, 2026 | Welcome Reception | University of Alabama in Huntsville, College of Nursing

-THURSDAY, JUNE 25, 2026 | Summit Day | University of Alabama in Huntsville + Virtual
+THURSDAY, JUNE 25, 2026 | Summit Day | University of Alabama in Huntsville, College of Nursing + Virtual

-Networking Breakfast | 8:30 – 9:30 AM | (In-Person Only)
+8:30 – 9:30 AM | Networking Breakfast (In-Person Only)

-Complimentary continental breakfast and informal networking.
+Complimentary continental-style breakfast and networking.

-Opening Remarks | 9:30 – 9:45 AM | Sarita Edwards, MHA, President & CEO, The E.WE Foundation
+9:30 – 9:45 AM | Opening Remarks | Sarita Edwards, MHA, President & CEO, The E.WE Foundation

 This session sets the foundation for the day, highlighting the summit’s purpose, how each session builds toward shared outcomes, and how participants—both in-person and virtual—can engage intentionally.